poudelmohit/poudelmohit/README.md

 ### Department of Biological Sciences, Ohio University
 **Graduate Teaching Assistant**
 • Led the undergraduate course “Biological Sciences Lab I (BIOS 1705)”, guiding over 40 students for hands-on biological experiments and conducted designing and grading of exams, lab reports and assignments.

-Centre for Biotechnology | Chitwan, Nepal Jan 2023 – Jul 2023
+### Centre for Biotechnology, Agriculture and Forestr University
-Junior Research Intern
+**Junior Research Intern**
 • Participated in laboratory work for ongoing PhD project on Antibiotic Sensitivity Testing of medications commonly used for treating mastitis in cattle in Nepal.

 ✔️ Commandable knowledge on Bash Scripting, Git, R MarkDown

 ✔️ Strong hands on experience and knowledge in Python and Excel